Ale1/Splashdown/README.md

 A Sprite is generated and saved as a sub-asset of the splashdown file. you can copy it to your clipboard from the project hierarchy, and paste it elsewhere in your project to get a clone.

-+ **Can I use asian alphabets (e.g kanji) ?**
++ **Can I use asian alphabets (e.g kanji, Akson Thai, Hangu;) ?**

 Yes!  but you will likely need to provide your own font as the built-in fonts are very limited in the amount of characters available.
+The package comes with NanumGothic as a sample font that is compatible with korean characters.
+There are plenty of open-source fonts available that are compatible with other languages.
+I have not included them in this package to avoid bloating the size of the package with unecessary fonts.
-See instructions for switching fonts and keep in mind feature is still experimental.
+See instructions for adding & switching fonts and feel free to open an issue if you are unable to get your preferred language working properly.